cs6-uniwue/Variance-Viewer/README.md

 The pre existing ones include:
 * TYPOGRAPHY - Only present in TEI texts.
 Represents the changes in how text is displayed (utilizes the rend attribute) e.g. `<p rend="xxl">Test</p>` changed to `<p>Test</p>`
 * SEPARATION - Represents the separation changes between multiple tokens. e.g. "Thistest" changed to "This test"
-* CONTENT - The fallback variance type for all changes that can not be defined as one specific variance.
+* CONTENT - The fallback variance type for all changes that can not be classified as any other variance.

 Users can in addition to the existing variance types define their own, as follows:
 ```